mikeychann-hash/FOLKs/README.md

 What the helper does:

-- Renames the 2.4 GHz SSID to **FolksG** and pins it to channel **1**, the cleanest non-DFS option for most North American deployments.
-Channel 1 keeps your network away from overlapping channel 6/11 chatter common in apartment buildings.
+- Renames the 2.4 GHz SSID to **FolksG** and automatically scans for the quietest non-DFS channel (1/6/11) using the router's `iwinfo` survey output.
+  If scanning is unavailable it falls back to channel **1** or any value you pass via `--two-g-channel`.
-- Renames the 5 GHz SSID to **FolksG-5G** and locks it to channel **36**, the lowest-latency UNII-1 channel that avoids DFS radar checks so your Xbox, gaming PC, and mobile devices stay connected without mid-match waits.
+- Renames the 5 GHz SSID to **FolksG-5G** and picks the least congested non-DFS channel from **36/40/44/48/149/153/157/161/165**.
+Hardware that cannot scan keeps the requested channel **36** unless you override it.
-- Leaves radio detection automatic but lets you override device/iface sections if your `wireless` UCI layout is customized (use `--two-g-radio`, `--five-g-radio`, `--two-g-iface`, or `--five-g-iface`).
-- Applies latency-focused radio tuning by default: enabling WMM, multicast to unicast conversion, and 802.11k/v roaming assists, while locking the radio distance timer and `noscan` flag to keep wide channel widths under load.
-- Pushes Cloudflare's 1.1.1.1/1.0.0.1 "gamer" DNS resolvers into AdGuard Home so its filtering engine has a fast, privacy-friendly upstream.
-Pass `--dns-server <ip>` repeatedly to supply your own upstream list.
+- Automatically detects the correct `wifi-device`/`wifi-iface` sections (and radio `phy` names) but still honours `--two-g-radio`, `--five-g-radio`, `--two-g-iface`, and `--five-g-iface` when the layout is non-standard.
+- Creates a timestamped `/tmp/folks_wifi_dns_backup_*.tar.gz` archive before committing changes so you can restore Wi-Fi or AdGuard Home with `--revert <archive>` if a radio misbehaves.
+Use `--backup-dir` to pick a different location or `--no-backup` to opt out entirely.
+- Enforces secure WPA2/WPA3 settings on both SSIDs with `--security-profile` (choose `wpa2`, `wpa3`, or `wpa3-transition`) and lets you provide credentials through `--passphrase` or `--passphrase-file`.
+The helper reuses existing passphrases when safe defaults are not supplied.
+- Applies latency-focused tuning (WMM QoS, multicast-to-unicast, `noscan`, distance reset) and only enables 802.11k/v roaming when the router ships with full `wpad`/`hostapd` support.
+Devices without 80 MHz capability are automatically downgraded to the fastest supported channel width.
+- Configures AdGuard Home with low-latency upstream DNS presets.
+Cloudflare's 1.1.1.1/1.0.0.1 remain the default, but you can switch to `quad9`, `google`, or `opendns`, choose between plaintext/TLS/DoH via `--dns-protocol`, or supply custom servers with `--dns-server`.
+Optional reachability checks verify each upstream unless `--skip-dns-health-check` is provided.
 - Reloads Wi-Fi and restarts AdGuard Home (when installed) after committing the changes to keep downtime to a few seconds.

-Add `--dry-run` to preview the SSH commands, or adjust the SSIDs/channels with `--two-g-ssid`, `--five-g-ssid`, `--two-g-channel`, and `--five-g-channel` if you want to diverge from the defaults described above.
+Add `--dry-run` to preview the SSH commands without touching the router.
+You can still override SSIDs/channels via `--two-g-ssid`, `--five-g-ssid`, `--two-g-channel`, and `--five-g-channel`, or disable the background channel scan entirely with `--no-auto-channel`.

-### Advanced Wi-Fi tuning options
+### Advanced Wi-Fi and DNS options

+- **Regulatory domain & power:** Use `--country <code>`, `--two-g-txpower`, and `--five-g-txpower` to explicitly set the regulatory domain and transmit power.
-Need to match a specific regulatory domain or rein in transmit power for a crowded environment?
-Add `--country <code>`, `--two-g-txpower <dBm>`, or `--five-g-txpower <dBm>` to enforce those limits while keeping the SSID/channel updates intact.
-The helper will reuse the router's current values when flags are omitted so you can observe them in the log output without rewriting anything.
+  Existing values are preserved when the flags are omitted so you can inspect them in the logs without forcing a change.

-If you'd rather leave the radios untouched apart from SSID/channel/DNS updates, include `--no-advanced-optimizations` to skip the roaming/WMM tweaks and retain the existing firmware defaults.
+- **Security hardening:** `--security-profile wpa3-transition --passphrase` is a good balance for mixed device fleets.
+Supply the passphrase on stdin via `--passphrase-file` to avoid exposing it on the process list.
+- **Latency tuning:** `--no-advanced-optimizations` skips all WMM/roaming changes when you simply want to rename SSIDs or update DNS.
+- **Backups and rollback:** pass `--backup-dir /mnt/router-backups` to store the tarball somewhere persistent, or run `--revert /tmp/folks_wifi_dns_backup_*.tar.gz` to undo the most recent change.
+- **DNS presets:** `--dns-profile quad9 --dns-protocol tls` swaps in privacy-focused TLS resolvers, while `--dns-profile google --dns-protocol https` configures DoH endpoints.
+Combine `--bootstrap-dns <ip>` with DoH/DoT profiles when you want a specific bootstrap resolver.
+- **Health checks:** leave `--skip-dns-health-check` off to let the script ping plaintext resolvers, perform TLS handshakes, or fetch DoH endpoints before saving the configuration so mis-typed addresses are caught early.

 ## Troubleshooting tips